szhao-liu/CSEN269/README.md

    - Yay! build release, yup it's that easy :-)

 4. **👥 Contributors**:
-   Your Name - Sudarshan Mehta, Sonam Yegde
+   Your Name - Sudarshan Mehta, Sonam Yedge
 📜 License
    This project is licensed under the MIT License.